Teambook for IT & Software Teams

 Step 4: Run a post-sprint reality check

-At the end of the sprint, compare planned vs. actual time in Reports.
+At the end of the sprint, ask your colleague to fill-in their Timesheets.
+Once done compare planned vs. actual time in Reports.

 What to look for: